stigc/JavaTunes-Audio-Player/README.md

 # JavaTunes-Audio-Player
 This is the playback and tag parsing code extracted from my very old JavaTunes project (http://stigc.dk/projects/JavaTunes/).
-Some of the code is from 2004.
+Some of the code is from before 2004 (Java 1.4).
 I did som quick refatoring to make it usable, I hope I succeded.
+All playback is native Java code.
+No libs required.

 Decoders

 	Ogg Vorbis, FLAC, MP3, AAC, ALAC and WavPack

 Tags supported

 	ID3v1, ID3v2, Ogg Comments, APEv2 and QuickTime

 Features

 	Shourcast, Replay Gain, Gapless playback, lyrics, cover art, multiple artists and genres

 Ussage